ThaBeanBoy/UJ_CSC2A_P06/README.md

 ## Visitor Design Pattern & Interfaces

 **NB: I am still a student, I still have a limited understanding of design patterns, so my explanation could be bad.**

+The Visitor design pattern is a behavioral design pattern with the following definition - "Represent an operation to be performed on elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates" - GO4

 This is how I view the visitor design pattern.
 There are 2 types of objects, the:
 - Visitor